 Spectroscopy of Carboxylic Acids

+Carboxylic acids can be characterized by IR spectroscopy; they exhibit a sharp band associated with vibration of the C-O bond between 1680 and 1725 cm-1.
+Additionally, a broad peak appears in the 2500 to 3000 cm-1 region.
 By 1H NMR spectroscopy, the hydroxyl hydrogen appears in the 10–13 ppm region, although it is often either broadened or not observed owing to exchange with traces of water.

+Carboxylic acids are used in the production of polymers, pharmaceuticals, solvents, and food additives.
+As such, they are often produced industrially on a large scale.
+Carboxylic acids are generally produced from oxidation of aldehydes and hydrocarbons, and base catalyzed dehydrogenation of alcohols.
 They can be produced in the laboratory for small scale reactions via the oxidation of primary alcohols or aldehydes, oxidative cleavage of olefins, and through the hydrolysis of nitriles, esters, or amides.

 carboxylic acids can be represented by the general formula CO2H, carboxylic acids can act as hydrogen bond donors and acceptors, carboxylic acids have broad industrial uses, and carboxylic acids are non-polar molecules